elatov/elatov.github.io/_posts/2012-10-08-setup-fedora-14-machine-as-a-wireless-gateway-for-your-internal-network.md

   - DNAT
   - MASQUERADE NAT
 ---
 First of all, let me explain why I did this.
 I used to have a basement and in the basement I had a couple of physical machines.
 I wanted to use these machines as an internal lab, just for some testing.
 One machine had a wireless card and no physical cable could go down to the basement.
-So I decided to connect the machine with the wireless card to the wireless router and then connect it&#8217;s physical ethernet NIC to a switch and have it act a gateway for my internal lab.
+So I decided to connect the machine with the wireless card to the wireless router and then connect it's physical ethernet NIC to a switch and have it act a gateway for my internal lab.
 Here is a good diagram of what the setup looked like:

 <a href="http://virtuallyhyper.com/wp-content/uploads/2012/09/wireless_gateway.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2012/09/wireless_gateway.png']);"><img class="alignnone size-full wp-image-4022" title="wireless_gateway" src="http://virtuallyhyper.com/wp-content/uploads/2012/09/wireless_gateway.png" alt="wireless gateway Setup Fedora 14 Machine as a Wireless Gateway for an Internal Network" width="556" height="531" /></a>